Temiloluwa/sagemaker_auto_mpg/Blog.md

 Sagemaker provides the [Model](https://sagemaker.readthedocs.io/en/stable/api/inference/model.html) API for model deployement to an endpoint and the [Predictor](https://sagemaker.readthedocs.io/en/stable/api/inference/predictors.html) API for making predictions with the endpoint.
 Since we have two models, the preprocessor and regressor models, we require a Sagemaker pipeline model to chain both and make a deployment.

 I selected the `SKLearnModel` (Model with Sklearn dependencies pre-installed) for the preprocessor.
-To prepare the Model, I supplied as arguments paths to the saved tar model in S3, the inference script which is its entry point and the `custom_preprocessor.py`.
+To prepare the Model, I supplied to it paths to the saved tar model in S3, the inference script which is its entry point, and the `custom_preprocessor.py`.

 Repeating the `CustomFeaturePreprocessor` in both the preprocessor model training (`scripts/preprocessor/train.py`) and inference (`scripts/preprocessor/inference.py`) scripts did not work.
-I needed to import the class from a seperate file (`scripts/preprocessor/custom_preprocessor.py.py`) for inferencing.
+I needed to import the class from a separate file (`scripts/preprocessor/custom_preprocessor.py.py`) for inferencing.
 This was the error I encountered:
 <code>Can't get attribute 'CustomFeaturePreprocessor' on <module '__main__' from '/miniconda3/bin/gunicorn'> </code>.
 It is a common problem faced during model deployment.
 You can read more on this type of problem at this [Stackoverflow post](https://stackoverflow.com/questions/49621169/joblib-load-main-attributeerror)

 I did not save the regressor as a tarfile because I chose not to import the regressor model from S3.
 Instead, I created a Sagemaker Model directly from the trained Estimator with the `.create_model` method (another way to create Models).